-Minors under 18 years of age shall not be permitted to work more than five (5) hours continuously without an interval of at least thirty minutes for a lunch period.
+Lunch Break.
+Minors under 18 years of age shall not be permitted to work more than five (5) hours continuously without an interval of at least thirty (30) minutes for a lunch period.
+The beginning and ending of the lunch period shall be documented by the employer.